 SEEDING the TOMATOES The inspiring recipe says to seed the tomatoes before cooking but I didn't bother either time.

 CHILI 2005: Next time I'll definitely skip the chili or maybe take it out after a few minutes.
-2010: I used a small Thai chili and removed it after just a few minutes in the cooking tomatoes and ginger.
-I do think that the chili adds an important taste dimension -- another 'kind' of heat -- so will continue the technique used in 2010.
+2010: I used a small Thai chili but removed it after just a few minutes in the cooking tomatoes and ginger.
+I do think that the chili adds an important taste dimension -- another 'kind' of heat -- so will continue using this technique in future batches.

 ~ Green Pepper Jelly ~